yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 something epicboy had no problem properly implementing for us.

 {{< imgs
-	"./blits.png| Here’s a beautifully detailed example of the old out-of-bounds wrong behaviour in red, and the correct result in blue, with the affected area moving to the next row,as it should"
+	"./blits.png| Here’s a beautifully detailed example of the old out-of-bounds incorrect behaviour in red, and the correct result in blue, with the affected area moving to the next row, as it should"
   >}}

 The result is quite noticeable in games that use this blit technique, such as `Shantae` and `Pixel Game Maker Series Werewolf Princess Kaguya`, which we mentioned in the previous progress report.